gitsnik/pa-redteamprofessional/README.md

 ## Objectives 12 through 16

 We've got domain admin, now what can we do with it.
 Or, we've got domain user, what can we do with that.
 All very fun :)

+## Objectives 17 through 18

+Delegation.
+More delegation.
+Good to work through, but not something I've ever actually encountered in the wild to my knowledge (as a sysadmin).
+Still, good to know and it helped me find two anomalies in my own corporate environment.

+## Objectives 19 through 22

+This!
+This is what I signed up for.
+Attacking across trusts both internal and external.
+Elevating privileges with nothing more than a domain administrator account.
+These are really quick objectives, really easy to learn now that we've mostly gotten through the course but they are SO DAMNED EFFECTIVE.

+And doing that for Objective 22.
+I've never even seen that (although I did admin that sort of machine for a few years) BUT it worked, and first time.

+## Objective 23

+I will be holding off on this objective until the end, because of what it takes to execute the attack.

+## Defense

+What can I say about defense?
+I made 398 lines of notes from the videos.
+The deception sections were good reading as well.

+My only problem with defense is that it perhaps wasn't as complete as I would like.
+THAT SAID, there's a blurry line between group policy settings to manage hardening of PAW's, and what you can do to prevent/detect golden tickets, so it's probably good :)

+## QUICK REVIEW

+Good.
+Effective.
+Jumps around a little bit (AMSI bypass, for example, is used a lot but not explained until much later).
+Overall a really good introduction and I want to say intermediate look into Active Directory.

+Following the old 80/20 rule, you could follow this course and implement 20% of the defensive recommendations and dramatically improve your network security.
+Based on my notes, implementing nearly 60% of the recommendations could be done with NO DETECTABLE CHANGES BY THE END USERS.
+There's really no excuse.